zahiruldu/global.hackathon/Teams/lambdaninja/ABOUT.md

 me I'll be coding in processing this hackathon!

 ## Quick overview of idea
-A game.
+A game written in processing accompanied by teaching material and good documentation.

+The learning theme, simply put.

-Okay, that was too quick. :D
+Okay, that wasn't too revealing :D Happy hacking!